Who’s got my tool?!Oliver Woodman / Immediate Media

 3. Press-fit bottom brackets

-We tried to press (LOL) Jonny further on this topic, but feared he’d punch us in the face.
-For an epic rant on press-fit bottom brackets refer back to this brilliant piece, I’ve had it with press-fit bottom brackets, from BikeRadar‘s former Technical Editor, James Huang.
+We tried to press (ahem) Jonny further on this topic, but feared he’d get too upset.
+For an epic rant on press-fit bottom brackets refer back to this brilliant piece, I've had it with press-fit bottom brackets, from BikeRadar's former technical editor James Huang.

 4. Chainstay mounted brakes